anisul-Islam/react-documentation-master/README.md

 #### [useContext Hook](https://youtu.be/RYeRn5_xL7k)

+The `useContext` hook in React is used to share state or functions between components without needing to pass props manually at every level.
+It allows for easier state management across different components, making the code more readable and maintainable when the same data is needed by multiple components.

 - it helps us to create component level, app level or global states.
-It also helps us to avoid state lifting.
+- It also helps us to avoid state lifting.
-- Context lets the parent component make some information available to any component in the tree below it—no matter how deep—without passing it explicitly through props. (collected from react documentation)
-- use cases of context: theming, routing, managing states
+- steps to use the context
+  - step 1: create the context
+  - step 2: provide the context
+  - step 3: use the context

+##### Common Use Cases for `useContext`

+1. **Global State Management**:
+   Instead of passing props through every component in the tree, you can use `useContext` to share state globally across different parts of your app.
+This is useful for authentication, user preferences, or theme settings.
+2. **Theming**: Share light/dark mode across components.
+3. **Authentication**: Manage user login/logout globally.
+4. **Language/Localization**: Manage selected language for content.
+5. **Configuration/Settings**: Share app-wide configuration values (e.g., API URLs, app names).
+6. **Shared Modals or Notifications**: Trigger modals or notifications from anywhere in the app.
+7. **User Preferences**: Manage global user settings like currency or date format.

+##### Example 1: Basic example

 - step 1: create a context

 ```js